galadrimteam/galacrypt/README.md

 ### Setup for a new project

-Run `yarn galacrypt create`
+Run `yarn galacrypt init`

 this will do the following things:

+- add the .galacryptkey to your .gitignore
 - create a galacrypt key, stored in .galacryptkey (you must gitignore this file and save the key somewhere safe e.g. your password manager)
-- create a pre-commit hook that will run `galacrypt write` (you can see the generated script by running `cat .git/hooks/pre-commit`)
+- create a pre-commit hook that will run `galacrypt encrypt`
 - create the .galacryptrc.json file, you must then edit it to your needs (see the json example below)

 To finish your configuration, add some file to be encrypted in the `.galacryptrc.json` file